Vintageinfo – All About Vintage Lighting

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

-Other versions: The Fog & Mørup Optima pendant lamp exists in 3 versions and several colours.
-This one is the biggest version.
-Also striped lamps exists.
-Table, wall and floor lamps were also made.
-A desk lamp can be found over here.
-The smallest pendant lamp version over here.
+Other versions: The Fog & Mørup Optima pendant lamp was made in three sizes and in several colours.
+This is the largest version.
+Striped versions were also available.
+The series further included table, wall and floor lamps.
+A desk lamp can be found here.
+The smallest pendant version can be found here.

-The Optima pendant lamp and how it was created is described in the book Danish Lights – 1920 to Now on page 130.
+The story behind the creation of the Optima pendant lamp is described in the book Danish Lights – 1920 to Now on page 130.